rick1e/shout-subgroup/README.md

 After Rye is installed, you run the following:
 1. Initialize the virtual environment and download the dependencies `rye sync`
-2. Run the application via a run script
+2. Build and run the application via a run script
-`rye run dev`
+`rye run build`
 3. Stop the application via a run script
 `rye run stop`

 ### B. Spinning Docker up manually
-You can run the application as a docker containers with the following.
+You can build and run the application as a docker containers with the following.
 ```shell
 docker-compose up -d --build
 ```